Signals an erroneous condition and executes an error handler.

 The type of the exception object is the static type of expression with top-level cv-qualifiers removed.
 Array and function types are adjusted to pointer and pointer to function types, respectively.
 If the type of the exception object would be an incomplete type or pointer to incomplete type other than pointer to (cv-qualified) void, the throw-expression is a compile-time error.
 If the type of expression is a class type, its copy/move constructor and destructor must be accessible even if copy elision takes place.

 Unlike other temporary objects, the exception object is considered to be an lvalue argument when initializing the catch clause parameters, so it can be caught by lvalue reference, modified, and rethrown.

-The exception object persists until the last catch clause exits other than by rethrowing (in which case it is destroyed immediately after the destruction of the catch clause's parameter), or until the last std::exception_ptr that references this object is destroyed (in which case the exception object is destroyed just before the destructor of std::exception_ptr returns.
+The exception object persists until the last catch clause exits other than by rethrowing (if not by rethrowing, it is destroyed immediately after the destruction of the catch clause's parameter), or until the last std::exception_ptr that references this object is destroyed (in which case the exception object is destroyed just before the destructor of std::exception_ptr returns.